-Obviously, Joshua knew that after about forty years of wandering in the wilderness the people needed something to rekindle, revive or spark off their conviction and passion for the Promised Land.
+Joshua knew that after about forty years of wandering in the wilderness, the people needed something to rekindle, revive or spark off their conviction and passion for the Promised Land.

-What could possibly rekindle their passion for their inheritance?
+What could rekindle their passion for their inheritance?

 The people can only go as far as they can see.
 Joshua knew that without a clear vision of their destination, making progress in their journey will become a real burden.

-When you also cease to have a clear vision of your destination in life, stagnation will set in; for there will be no passion to set or keep you in motion till you reach your destination in life.
+When you also cease to have a clear vision of your destination in life, stagnation will set in, for there will be no passion for putting or keeping you in motion till you reach your destination in life.

 The two spies Joshua sent beyond Jordan returned with great news, saying, “Truly the LORD has delivered all the land into our hands, for indeed all the inhabitants of the country are fainthearted because of us.”
 (Josh.
 2:24 NKJV).

-This great news generated, imparted, and sparked off fresh waves of conviction, passion, hope, joy, courage and faith in the people to rise up and go beyond the swollen Jordan River into their Promised Land.
+This great news generated, imparted, and sparked off fresh waves of conviction, passion, hope, joy, courage, and faith in the people to rise and go beyond the swollen Jordan River into their Promised Land.

-It is absolutely impossible to attain Christ-likeness in your will, thoughts, emotions, or actions without you constantly beholding the glory of the Lord Jesus Christ in the mirror of God’s Word.
+It is impossible to attain Christlikeness in your will, thoughts, emotions, or actions without you constantly beholding the glory of the Lord Jesus Christ in the mirror of God’s Word.

 The Scripture clearly states this truth.